Refining trees of tangles in abstract separation systems: inessential parts: Refining inessential stars

 However, \cref{lem:JELemma} is actually strong enough to show that we can in fact refine \emph{every} tree set inside some $S_k$, canonical or not, in which every separation distinguishes some pair of $\cF$-tangles efficiently.
 By \cref{lem:reflem} we can now also refine every tangle-distinguishing tree set $N$ inside an abstract submodular separation system, as long as the inverse of every separation which is contained in an inessential node of~$N$ is closely related to some $\cF$-tangle:

-\begin{THM} Let $\vS$ be a submodular separation system, and let $\cF$ be a friendly set of stars in $\vS$.
+\begin{THM} Let $\vS$ be a submodular separation system, and let $\cF$ be a standard set of stars in $\vS$ which is closed under shifting and contains $\{\rv\}$ for every small $\vr \in \vS$.
 Further, let $\tilde{N}$ be a nested set of separations that distinguishes all $\cF$-tangles of $S$.
 If the inverse of every separation that is contained in an inessential node of $\tilde{N}$ is closely related to some $\cF$-tangle of $S$, then there exists a nested set $N \subseteq S$ with $\tilde{N} \subseteq N$ such that every node of~$N$ is either a star in $\cF$ or home to an \mbox{$\cF$-tangle of~$S$.} \end{THM}

 \begin{proof} Let $\Sigma$ be the set of all inessential nodes of $\tilde{N}$, and let $\sigma \in \Sigma$ be arbitrary.
 Since the inverse of every separation in $\sigma$ is closely related to some $\cF$-tangle of $S$, we can apply \cref{lem:reflem} to $\sigma$ to obtain a nested set $N_\sigma$ that corresponds to an $S$-tree over~$\cF \cup \{\{\sv\} : \vs \in \sigma\}$ in which all separations in $\sigma$ appear as leaf separations.
 Clearly, $N_\sigma$ is nested with~$N_{\sigma'}$ for every star $\sigma' \in \Sigma$.
 Since $N_\sigma$ is also nested with $N$, setting $N := \tilde{N} \cup \bigcup_{\sigma \in \Sigma} N_\sigma$ yields the desired nested set. \end{proof}